Fast End-to-End Trainable Guided Filter: Guided Filtering Layer

 \subsection{Guided Filter Revisited}

-For joint upsampling, the guided filter takes a low-resolution image $I_l$, the corresponding high-resolution image $I_h$, and a low-resolution output $O_l$ as inputs, producing the high-resolution output $O_h$.
-Concretely, $A_l$ and $b_l$ are first computed by minimizing the reconstruction error between $I_l$ and $O_l$, which subjects to a local linear model~\cite{He/2013} such that
+To address joint upsampling, guided filter~\cite{He/2013} takes a low-resolution image $I_l$, the corresponding high-resolution image $I_h$, and a low-resolution output $O_l$ as inputs, producing the high-resolution output $O_h$.
+Concretely, $A_l$ and $b_l$ are firstly obtained by minimizing a reconstruction error between $\hat{O}_l$ and $O_l$, where $\hat{O}_l$ subjects to a local linear model:

-where $i$ is the index of a pixel, and $k$ is the index of a local square window $\omega$ with radius $r$. $A_h$ and $b_h$ are then produced by upsampling $A_l$ and $b_l$.
-The high-resolution output $O_h$ is finally generated by a linear transformation~\cite{He/2013}, which is defined as
+$\omega_k$ is the $k$-th local square window on $I_l$, and $I_l^i$ is the $i$-th pixel inside $\omega_k$. $A_h$ and $b_h$ are then produced by upsampling $A_l$ and $b_l$.
+The high-resolution output $O_h$ is finally generated by a linear transformation model:

 where $*$ is element-wise multiplication.